-6. For the point having the maximum potential value, calculate the acceptance ratio.
+6) For the point having the maximum potential value, calculate the acceptance ratio.
 If this value is greater than the predefined constant (0.5), the point is accepted to be the next cluster center.
 Otherwise, compute the rejection ratio.
 If the rejection ratio is greater than the predefined threshold ($\eta = 0.15$ -0.5), this point is accepted.

 This procedure is repeated to generate the cluster centers until the maximum potential value in the current iteration is equal to or less than the threshold δ .
-After applying subtractive clustering, we get different cluster center numbers from 50 training patterns depending on different rejection ratios.
-We used these different cluster center numbers to compare and evaluate software classification.
+After applying the subtractive clustering, we get different cluster center numbers from 50 training patterns depending on different rejection ratios.
+We used these different cluster center numbers to compare and evaluate software classification results as show in Table 1-5.